Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Frequently combined procedures

 Lower blepharoplasty is rarely an isolated surgery.
-I often combine it with other procedures for a more harmonious result:
+I often combine it with other procedures for a more balanced result:

 Post-operative: what to expect from recovery